merwaaan/merwaaan.github.com/_posts/2012-03-08-generating-random-terrain-value-noise.md

 elevation of a corresponding vertex of our terrain (0 means lowest, 1 means highest, any value in between is proportionally high).
-They are often persistently stored as images which is convenient as you just need to open them in any image viewer to have an idea of the appearance of a terrain.
-Of course, the previous principle is still valid with colors: black (RGB\[0,0,0]) means lowest, white (RGB\[255,255,255]) means highest and any shade of grey in between is proportionally high.
+They are often persistently stored as images which is convenient as you just need to open them with any image viewer to have an idea of the appearance of a terrain.
+In this case, colors are used instead of real values to represent each vertex height: black (RGB\[0,0,0]) means lowest, white (RGB\[255,255,255]) means highest and any shade of grey in between is proportionally high.

 Height maps have some downsides though.
 As the idea is to extrapolate a third dimension model from two-dimensionnal data, you can only